 - Is my transfer to your 2-year BSc guaranteed?Although a ‘cast-iron’ guarantee for progression onto the 2nd and final year of our 2-year BSc can not be guaranteed at the outset, it is very likely that students will have this possibility and this may be guaranteed after completion of the first term, upon successful application.

 - Can I transfer to the 2nd year of another university?If, for whatever reason, you would like to transfer onto the 2nd year of a traditional 3-year course elsewhere in the UK, based on the credit transfer system, this should be possible.
 However, students would need to consult these universities in advance to confirm their availability of places, acceptance of your academic credentials, application process and matching of their first year curriculum to our Pre-Med programme.

 - If the Pre-Med year and the first year of the 2-year BSc are identical, why are the entry requirements different?The pre-med is designed for two groups of students: 1) those that have A-level grades that are very close to UK medical or dental school entry requirements and 2) those who would like to secure a place to study abroad in 1-year.
-Students that wish to complete our 2-year BSc have best of both, so they have a chance to secure a place in the UK as a graduate AND also can continue on to study medicine abroad (sometimes with 2-years of the study reduced – see our articulations).
+Students that wish to complete our 2-year BSc have best of both, so they have a chance to secure a place in the UK as a graduate AND also can choose to study medicine abroad.

 - Can I apply for Accreditation of Prior Learning?Yes, all applications for APL are processed by the University of Buckingham.
 Students are advised at interview whether APL credits will be accepted by medical or dental schools to which students may want to progress